BT passes 1 million subscriber mark for sports channels

 "We always said that BT Sport would help us retain and attract broadband customers and that is proving to be the case," said John Petter, the managing director of the BT consumer division.
 "We are rewarding our customers for their loyalty and the strategy is working."

-Separately, a person familiar with the situation said the group was close to agreeing a wholesale deal with cable operator Virgin Media.
+Separately, a person familiar with the situation said the group was close to agreeing a wholesale deal with cable operator Virgin Media (LBTYA.O).
 Any wholesale deal would increase the number of viewers watching the channels, and allow BT to charge more to advertisers.